green-nisaba/my-project/README.md

 # Deployment

 This website was deployed via GitPages.
-Here are the speps to do so:
+Here are the steps to do so:

 * In website's repository, go to setting.
 * In the GitHub pages select the master branch.